Quasi-Bayesian Inference for Production Frontiers: Introduction

 \section{Introduction}

-The estimation of the production frontier (or data envelope) arises naturally in and applies to many fields such as manufacturing, health care, transportation, education, banking, public services, and portfolio management.
-A survey by \cite{G04} listed over 1,400 references to the topic of data envelopment.
-However, the estimation and inference of production frontiers are complicated by the fact that the parameter of interest is on the boundary, and thus is non-regular.
+The concept of production frontier (or data envelope) arises naturally in and applies to many fields such as manufacturing, health care, transportation, education, banking, public services, and portfolio management. \cite{G04} provide a comprehensive survey on the topic.
+However, the estimation and inference of the production frontier are complicated by the fact that the parameter of interest is on the boundary.

-In this article, we propose two novel estimation and inference approaches for the frontier.
-Our approaches are robust to certain amount of outliers as they are based on extreme quantiles, rather than the sample maximum, of feasible outputs.
-In addition, our approaches correct the downward bias between the extreme quantile and the production frontier by modern simulation-based methods, which avoid analytically estimating the bias.
-Consequently, our estimators and the followed inferences are not contaminated by errors from the bias estimation.

-Our first approach uses a linear combination of two extreme quantiles to estimate the frontier, and a subsampling method to construct point estimators and confidence intervals.
-We refer to it as the subsampling approach.
-The second approach is able to utilize any finite number of extreme quantiles.
-It treats the extreme quantile estimates as new observations and approximates their likelihood using their joint asymptotic distribution.
-It then puts a prior on the production frontier, draws the posterior distribution by Markov Chain Monte Carlo (MCMC) method, and constructs point estimators and confidence intervals based on the posterior distribution.
-Because the likelihood is approximated, we refer to this approach as the Approximate Bayesian Computation (ABC) approach.
-We use a feasible normalizing factor in both approaches, without imposing additional restrictions.
-The inferences of both approaches are justified asymptotically.
+In this article, we combine multiple extreme quantile estimates and construct a point estimate and confidence interval for the production frontier via the quasi-Bayesian method.
+We treat the first-stage extreme quantile estimates and their joint asymptotic distribution as observations and the corresponding likelihood, respectively.
+Then, we put a prior on the production frontier, draw from the posterior distribution by Markov Chain Monte Carlo (MCMC) method, and construct the point estimator and confidence interval.

-Our article contributes to three branches of literature: the estimation and inference of production frontiers, the inference of extreme quantiles, and the ABC inference.
-We relate them one by one as follows.